Y-mAbs Therapeutics Inc. (YMAB) and Edesa Biotech Inc. (NASDAQ:EDSA) Comparison side by side | New Business Observer

 Institutional & Insider Ownership

-Roughly 34% of Y-mAbs Therapeutics Inc. shares are owned by institutional investors while 25.9% of Edesa Biotech Inc. are owned by institutional investors.
-Y-mAbs Therapeutics Inc.’s share owned by insiders are 51.22%.
-Comparatively, Edesa Biotech Inc. has 1.3% of it’s share owned by insiders.
+Institutional investors owned 34% of Y-mAbs Therapeutics Inc. shares and 25.9% of Edesa Biotech Inc. shares.
+About 51.22% of Y-mAbs Therapeutics Inc.’s share are owned by insiders.
+Insiders Competitively, owned 1.3% of Edesa Biotech Inc. shares.

 Performance